 Office Location: 411 Bricker Academic Building

-Dr. John W. Schwieter is an Associate Professor of Spanish and Linguistics and a Faculty of Arts Teaching Scholar, awarded to one professor per year who displays an "explicit and creative integration of the profession’s twin functions of scholarly research and teaching."
-He is also the director of the Psycholinguistics & Language Acquisition Research Laboratory and an associate member of the Centre for Applied Research and Outreach in Language Education at the University of Greenwich, London, United Kingdom.
-Dr. Schwieter has served as Undergraduate Officer in the Department, Faculty Senator in the University Senate, and Faculty Mentor for the Laurier Arts Scholars.
-Prior to arriving to Laurier, he taught Spanish courses at the Florida State University, Tallahassee Community College, Spoon River College, Western Illinois University, and English-as-a-second-language courses at the University of Guadalajara and the Ahpla Institute in Mexico City.
-Having visited over 60 countries, he enjoys traveling and leading the annual SP200*: Study Abroad course.
+Dr. John W. Schwieter is an Associate Professor of Spanish and Linguistics and a Faculty of Arts Teaching Scholar in the Department of Languages and Literatures at Wilfrid Laurier University.
+Before joining Wilfrid Laurier University, he taught in the United States at the Florida State University, Tallahassee Community College, Spoon River College, and Western Illinois University and in Mexico at the University of Guadalajara and the Ahpla Institute of Mexico City.
+Having visited over 65 countries, he enjoys traveling and leading the annual SP200*: Study Abroad course.

-Broadly speaking, Dr. Schwieter's research investigates language from cognitive, psycholinguistic, and sociocultural perspectives.
-He is particularly interested in issues related to bilingualism and multilingualism, language acquisition, language teaching and learning, and translation processes.
-He is the founding general editor of the Bilingual Processing and Acquisition scholarly book series (John Benjamins Publishing) and he serves on editorial advisory boards for four international journals and as a regular or occasional peer reviewer for several others.
-His studies have appeared in international books and journals and his books have received positive reviews from peers in journals such as Studies in Second Language Acquisition; The Canadian Modern Language Review; The Australian Review of Applied Linguistics; The Teachers College Record; and The International Journal of Bilingual Education and Bilingualism.
+Dr. Schwieter is the Director of The Psycholinguistics & Language Acquisition Laboratory, a collaborative research enterprise which seeks to investigate language from cognitive and sociocultural perspectives.
+The research conducted in the lab has explored issues related to bilingualism and multilingualism, language acquisition, language teaching and learning, and translation processes.
+Dr. Schwieter is also the founding general editor of the Bilingual Processing and Acquisition book series (John Benjamins Publishing) and he serves on editorial advisory boards for four journals and as a regular or occasional peer reviewer for several others.
+His studies have appeared in international books and journals and one of his recent articles was ranked among the most cited in the flagship journal Bilingualism: Language and Cognition (Cambridge University Press).

 The Cambridge handbook of bilingual processing.
 Cambridge, UK: Cambridge University Press, 2015.